 As a result of the 2010 acquisitions of land, buildings and surface parking lots (Notes 1, 4, 6 and 10), the Authority commenced rental activities, utilizing management agents, relating to these properties.
-For the period ending December 31, 2010, net rental losses on these properties approximated \$101,400.
-Rental expenses in 2010 consisted primarily of management fees, real estate taxes, utilities and maintenance costs.
+For the years ended December 31, 2011 and 2010, net rental losses on these properties approximated \$161,300 and \$101,400, respectively.
+Rental expenses consisted primarily of management fees, real estate taxes, utilities and maintenance costs.

-The Authority, in carrying out its charge as a public authority, and consistent with enabling legislation, is not required to pay any fees, taxes, levies or assessments on real property it owns or under its control or supervision.
+The Authority, in carrying out its charge as a public authority, and consistent with enabling legislation, is not required to pay any fees, taxes, levies or assessments on real property it owns or are under its control or supervision.
 Therefore, realty taxes for these properties will not be a cost in future years.